expo/expo/docs/pages/update-spec/introduction.md

 ### Compression

 Assets SHOULD be capable being served with `zip` and `brotli` compression.
 The asset hosted at a particular URL MUST NOT be changed.
+Clients with stale updates may still require old assets.

 ### Channels and Branches